-The standard competition process consists of a number of stages, which can be summarized as the following:
+The standard competition process consists of a number of stages, which can be summarized as the following:42

-- 1. Inventory agency activities, classify them as commercial or governmental, and determine how the competition(s) are organized ("bundled"). - 2.
-Announce intention to undertake an outsourcing study, both to the affected government work force and to potential commercial sources. - 3.
-Develop and announce the terms of the competition to include expectations (Performance Work Statement, PWS), various study teams, and a quality assurance plan (QASP).
-Criteria for source selection are also specified. - 4.
-Issue a solicitation, or Request for Proposal, seeking bids from the commercial sector. - 5.
-Develop the in-house alternative (Most Efficient Organization).
-This consists of a management plan, cost estimate, performance plan, and transition plan.
-This alternative is one of the finalists. - 6.
-Compare the Most Efficient Organization (in-house) with the qualified commercial proposals (outsourced) generally in terms of cost of meeting the terms of the PWS.
-(However, the contractor's proposal must meet a minimum cost differential: 10 percent, or \$10 million (whichever is less).) - 7.
-Award the contract (issuing agreement), after appeal if applicable. - 8.
-Transition to the in-house organization (if applicable) or to the winning commercial source. - 9.
-Conduct post-award contract administration (if applicable) and quality assurance.
+- g) Inventory agency activities, classify them as commercial or governmental, and determine how the competition(s) are organized ("bundled"). - h) Announce intention to undertake an outsourcing study, both to the affected government work force and to potential commercial sources. - i) Develop and announce the terms of the competition to include expectations (Performance Work Statement, PWS), various study teams, and a quality assurance plan (QASP).
+Criteria for source selection are also specified. - j) Issue a solicitation, or Request for Proposal, seeking bids from the commercial sector.